tekumara/notes/docker-build.md

 [BuildKit](https://github.com/moby/buildkit) was introduced into Docker 18.06 as experimental (see [PR #37151](https://github.com/moby/moby/pull/37151)) and is documented [here](https://docs.docker.com/develop/develop-images/build_enhancements/)

-BuildKit is enabled by default on Docker Desktop for Mac, and docker compose v2 on linux, but not yet for the [docker cli on linux](https://github.com/moby/moby/issues/40379).
+BuildKit is enabled by default on Docker Desktop for Mac, and since docker [v23.0.0](https://github.com/moby/moby/releases/tag/v23.0.0) on linux.

-To enable BuildKit for the docker cli on linux:
+To enable BuildKit for the docker cli on earlier Linux versions:

 ```
 export DOCKER_BUILDKIT=1